imagej/imagej.github.io/pages/Frequently_Asked_Questions.md

 uses the [ImgLib2](ImgLib2 "wikilink") library as its data model, which has much larger limits on the number of pixels (theoretically: \~2^63 per dimension, up to \~2^31 dimensions, totaling \~2^63^31 pixels).
-Hence, you can open larger images using the {% include GitHub content="org=imagej | repo=tutorials | label=ImageJ2 API" %}.
-But you
-will not be able to display them in the user interface yet.
+Hence, you can open larger images using the {% include github content='TODO' %} .
+But you will not be able to display them in the user interface yet.

 Furthermore, the [SCIFIO](SCIFIO "wikilink") library (what ImageJ2 uses for data I/O) supports opening such images on-demand as "cell images"